donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ### iRODS storage resources

-With the aim of keeping two copies of data in the RDM system, we virtually distinguish the iRODS storage resources into the so-called _online_ and _nearline_ resources.
+With the target of maintaining two copies of data in the RDM system, we virtually distinguish the iRODS storage resources into the so-called _online_ and _nearline_ resources.
 Generally speaking, the _online_ resource is the location where the first copy of data is created (e.g. when a file is just uploaded to the system).
 Data arrived at the _online_ resource is replicated in the background do the _nearline_ resource.
 Both _nearline_ and _online_ resources are used to serve data download.

 Furthermore, each `Organisation Unit` is associated to a _online_ resource to host the collection data with namespace under the same `Organisational Unit`.
 Qotum is then applied to the underlying data storage attached to the _online_ resource.
 Thus, each `Organisational Unit` is limited to a physical storage boundary in the RDM system.